kubeshop/tracetest/docs/docs/tools-and-integrations/integrations/keptn.md

 ## Quickstart

-Here we will show how to use Tracetest to do these tests and help in your delivery and testing workflows using the [Pokeshop](https://docs.tracetest.io/pokeshop/) example, available at address `http://demo-pokemon-api.demo` at Kubernetes.
+Here we will show how to use Tracetest to run these tests and help in your delivery and testing workflows using the [Pokeshop](https://docs.tracetest.io/pokeshop/) example, available at `http://demo-pokemon-api.demo` in a Kubernetes cluster.

 ### Prerequisites

-On your Kubernetes cluster you should have:
+In your Kubernetes cluster you should have:

 1. `Keptn 1.0.x` [installed](https://keptn.sh/docs/1.0.x/install/)
 2. `Job Executor Service 0.3.x` [installed](https://github.com/keptn-contrib/job-executor-service/blob/main/docs/INSTALL.md)